scverse/scverse.github.io/content/_index.md

 text = """\
 **scverse** is a consortium of foundational tools (mostly in Python) for omics data in life sciences.
 It has been founded to ensure the long-term maintenance of these core tools."""

+# Ecosystem

+[ecosystem]

+text = """\
+Many packages rely on the functionality of the **scverse** core packages.
+They implement models and analytical approaches to tackle challenges in spatial omics, regulatory genomics, trajectory inference, visualization, etc. We are also building a listing of such packages that follow development best practices."""

 # Team

 [team]